 Printing corrugated mailing boxes, business cards and custom labels can be completed through many different methods, but flexo and digital are among the most popular.
-With flexography and digital printing capabilities continually improving and expanding, it can be challenging to decide which of these two methods is best for you and your specific project.
+With flexography and digital printing capabilities continually improving and expanding, it can be challenging to decide which of these two methods of printing is best for you and your specific project.
 Because both have their own benefits and drawbacks, however, there are times to choose one over the other.

 What Is Flexography?

-Flexography or flexo printing is a high-quality, low-cost printing solution that uses flexible rubber plates mounted on a cylinder.
-To make an impression on various types of substrates, a wide range of inks are rolled onto the plates.
+Flexography or flexographic printing is a high-quality, low-cost printing solution that uses flexible rubber plates mounted on a cylinder.
+To make an impression on various types of substrates, a wide range of inks are rolled onto the printing plates.
 Flexography is an excellent choice for large-scale printing and variable repeat lengths.
 One of the best things about flexo printing is the flexibility it offers — for both materials and techniques.